bioinfo-pf-curie/mpiBWA/README.txt

 Release notes
 ------------

+Release 1.0 from 04/11/2017

+Changes in Experimental

+1) remove memory leaks
+2) Don't use this branch with NFS file system back end.

 Release 1.0 from 29/11/2017

+!!
+Breaking the law !!

-Add a new branch called Experimental.
+Add a new branch called Experimental. <br />

 Rationnal: